google/temporian/README.md

 ## Credits

-This project is a collaboration between Google and [Tryolabs](https://tryolabs.com/).
+Temporian is developed in collaboration between Google and [Tryolabs](https://tryolabs.com/).